-These negotiations continue, with the ultimate goal to position Yukon to maximize the potential benefits from oil and gas exploration and development in the Beaufort Sea, while ensuring environmental and socio-cultural integrity within the region.
+Yukon continues to work with Canada, the GNWT, Inuvialuit, industry and others to ensure Yukon’s role and participation in Beaufort Sea management and development.
+The Accord and the MOU will help position Yukon to maximize the potential benefits from oil and gas exploration and development in the Beaufort Sea, while ensuring environmental and socio-cultural integrity within the region.